Theodora (Handel): Context, analysis, and performance history

 Thomas Morell (1703–1784) had worked with Handel before on several oratorios.
 He and Handel were good friends; the composer left the librettist 200 pounds in his will.
 Morell's source for the libretto was The Martyrdom of Theodora and of Didymus (1687) by Robert Boyle, a prominent scientist and theologian.
 He also borrowed from Corneille's Théodore, Vierge et Martyre.

 Handel finished the oratorio on 31 July 1749, and its premiere was on 16 March 1750.
-Theodora was a failure with the public and only played three times.
+Theodora was a failure with the public and was performed only three times.
 There are at least two explanations for this.
-First, the theme of the persecution and martyrdom of a Christian saint may have been too removed from the Old Testament narratives that Londoners had become accustomed to from Handel's dramatic oratorios.
-Second, an earthquake that transpired about a week before the premiere had caused some of Handel's usual patrons to flee the city.
+First, the theme of the persecution and martyrdom of a Christian saint may have been too removed from the Old Testament narratives to which Londoners had become accustomed in Handel's other dramatic oratorios.
+Second, an earthquake that had occurred about a week before the premiere caused some of Handel's usual patrons to flee the city.
 It was the least performed of all his oratorios, being revived only once in 1755.